llpeterson/internetworking/impl.md

 once.
 The upper bound on aggregate throughput of such a device (the total sustainable data rate summed over all inputs) is, thus, either half the main memory bandwidth or half the I/O bus bandwidth, whichever is less.
-(Usually, it's the I/O bus bandwidth.)
-For example, a machine with a 133-MHz, 64-bit-wide I/O bus can transmit data at a peak rate of a little over 8 Gbps.
-Since forwarding a packet involves crossing the bus twice, the actual limit is 4 Gbps—enough to build a switch with a fair number of 100-Mbps Ethernet ports, for example, but hardly enough for a high-end router in the core of the Internet.
+For example, a machine limited by a 133-MHz, 64-bit-wide bus can transmit data at a peak rate of a little over 8 Gbps.
+Since forwarding a packet involves crossing the bus twice, the actual limit is 4 Gbps—enough to build a switch with a handful of 1-Gbps Ethernet ports, for example, but hardly enough for a high-end router in the core of the Internet.

-Moreover, this upper bound also assumes that moving data is the only problem—a fair approximation for long packets but a bad one when packets are short.
+Moreover, this upper bound assumes that moving data is the only problem—a fair approximation for long packets but a bad one when packets are short.
 In the latter case, the cost of processing each packet—parsing its header and deciding which output link to transmit it on—is likely to dominate.
-Suppose, for example, that a processor can perform all the necessary processing to switch 2 million packets each second.
+Suppose, for example, that a processor can perform all the necessary processing to switch 4 million packets each second.
 This is sometimes called the packet per second (pps) rate.
-(This number is representative of what is achievable on an inexpensive PC.)
 If the average packet is short, say, 64 bytes, this would imply

 {% center %} Throughput = pps x BitsPerPacket {% endcenter %}

 $$
-= 2 \times 10^6 \times 64 \times 8
+= 4 \times 10^6 \times 64 \times 8
 $$

 $$
-= 1024 \times 10^6
+= 2048 \times 10^6
 $$

-that is, a throughput of about 1 Gbps—substantially below the range that users are demanding from their networks today.
-Bear in mind that this 1 Gbps would be shared by all users connected to the switch, just as the bandwidth of a single (unswitched) Ethernet segment is shared among all users connected to the shared medium.
-Thus, for example, a 20-port switch with this aggregate throughput would only be able to cope with an average data rate of about 50 Mbps on each port.
+that is, a throughput of about 2 Gbps—substantially below the range that users are demanding from their networks today.
+Bear in mind that this 2 Gbps would be shared by all users connected to the switch, just as the bandwidth of a single (unswitched) Ethernet segment is shared among all users connected to the shared medium.
+Thus, for example, a 20-port switch with this aggregate throughput would only be able to cope with an average data rate of about 100 Mbps on each port.

 To address this problem, hardware designers have come up with a large array of switch designs that reduce the amount of contention and provide